Clothes Show Live: 5–10 December – NEC Birmingham

-Clothes Show Live featured appearances from Hollyoaks cast members Ben and Lizzie aka.
-Marcus Patrick and Elize Du Toit and Duncan James from Blue.
+Clothes Show Live featured appearances from Hollyoaks cast members Ben and Izzy aka.
+Marcus Patric and Elize Du Toit and Duncan James from Blue.
 Sugababes, Darius Danesh and Lisa Mafia all performed.
 The hosts for the show were Brian Dowling, who won the award for being the most stylish TV personality at the NOW magazine Style Awards, Tara Palmer Tomkinson, Vernon Kay and So Solid Crew's Harvey.